Curate Terms and Conditions

 c.
 Taxes.
 You will be responsible to pay for any taxes related to Curate’s Application or Third Party Applications hereunder, other than taxes based upon Curate’s gross receipts.

-6. Term and Termination.
+6. Cancellations and Refunds

 a.
 Term.
 This Agreement is effective the day You create an Account (“Start Date”) and continues for one year and shall automatically renew for successive one year terms unless terminated as set forth below (the “Term”).